thequantumturtle/2022-Fall-QuantumCircuitMappings/_syllabus/12-Quantum-Braiding.md

 ---

 ### Summary
 You might not have wanted it!
-But here is another error corrction algorithm!
+But here is another error correction algorithm!

 ### Notes